googleapis/google-cloud-java/google-cloud-clients/google-cloud-bigtable/README.md

 Cloud Bigtable client supports [Opencensus Metrics](https://opencensus.io/stats/), which gives insight into the client internals and aids in debugging production issues.
+Metrics prefixed with `cloud.google.com/java/bigtable/` focus on operation level metrics across all of the retry attempts that occurred during that operation.
+RPC level metrics can be gleaned from gRPC's metrics, which are prefixed with `grpc.io/client/`.

+### Available operation level metric views:

+* `cloud.google.com/java/bigtable/op_latency`: A distribution latency of
+  each client method call, across all of it's RPC attempts.
+Tagged by method name and final response status.

+* `cloud.google.com/java/bigtable/completed_ops`: The total count of
+  method invocations.
+Tagged by method name.
+Can be compared to `grpc.io/client/completed_rpcs` to visualize retry attempts.

+* `cloud.google.com/java/bigtable/read_rows_first_row_latency`: A
+  distribution of the latency of receiving the first row in a ReadRows operation.

+* `cloud.google.com/java/bigtable/rows_per_op`: A distribution of rows
+  read per ReadRows operation across all retry attempts.

+* `cloud.google.com/java/bigtable/mutations_per_batch`: A distribution
+  of mutations per BulkMutation.

 By default, the functionality is disabled.
 To enable, you need to add a couple of dependencies and configure an exporter.
 For example to enable metrics using [Google Stackdriver](https://cloud.google.com/monitoring/docs/):